Step by Step Installation of Vinyl Siding

 Step 5: Meet the Soffit

 When the siding installation’s completion is a foot away, nail lengths of the trim to the wall under the soffit.
 You can then nail the second-last row and get the width of the last piece.
 Using 3d painted nails that are in the same color as your siding, safely fasten the last piece in place.
-This method is effective but does not allow for free expansion.
+This method of installation is effective but does not allow for free expansion.
 You should, therefore, ensure adequate spacing of the nails.
 Connect the top and bottom of the siding by pushing it into the utility channel until it clicks.

 If you are living in Edmonton, call us for getting siding services in Edmonton.